-- 1) the age class distribution of the riparian plant community indicates the recruitment of young individuals and the maintenance of older individuals; - 2) the species composition of the riparian area is diverse;

-- 3) the characteristic soil moisture of a riparian-wetland area is indicated by the species present; - 4) species with root masses capable of protecting against high flow events are present on the streambanks; - 5) the condition of the riparian plant community is healthy and robust; - 6) vegetative cover is sufficient to protect streambanks and dissipate energy during high flow events; and, - 7) the riparian plant community can provide sufficient large woody debris to act as an agent to modify the hydrology if necessary for proper functioning.
+- 1) the age class distribution of the riparian plant community indicates the recruitment of young individuals and the maintenance of older individuals; - 2) the species composition of the riparian area is diverse; - 3) the characteristic soil moisture of a riparian-wetland area is indicated by the species present; - 4) species with root masses capable of protecting against high flow events are present on the streambanks; - 5) the condition of the riparian plant community is healthy and robust; - 6) vegetative cover is sufficient to protect streambanks and dissipate energy during high flow events; and, - 7) the riparian plant community can provide sufficient large woody debris to act as an agent to modify the hydrology if necessary for proper functioning.

 When evaluating the LLRS using these attributes, most of these criteria appear to have been met.
 Tree and shrub species detected in the understory layer are an indication that woody species are regenerating at the site and have been throughout monitoring.
 A diverse composition of riparian species, including willow, cottonwood, sedges, and rushes, are present.
 The condition of vegetation appears healthy.
 Even during drought conditions, canopy cover maintained at a stable rate, which also indicates that woody vegetation has reached rooting depths that can sustain a deeper and fluctuating water table.
 Woody debris is present in the form of downed cottonwood as a result of the fire in 2000.
-High energy flows have not been present in recent years, although the site appeared to withstand very high flows in 2005.
+High energy flows and prolonged inundation occurred in 2005 and flooding was again recorded for short periods in 2015 and 2016; the site appeared to withstand these events without major impacts.

-Conditions that are important to the success of riparian restoration, which include ground water depth, timing of high flows and flooding, native seed source, competition from exotics, and soil conditions (i.e., texture and salinity levels) have all been conducive to development of healthy, native riparian habitat.
+Conditions that are important to the success of riparian restoration, which include groundwater depth, timing of high flows and flooding, native seed source, competition from exotics, and soil conditions (i.e., texture and salinity levels) have all been conducive to development of healthy, native riparian habitat.
 In conjunction with favorable conditions, the techniques used for restoring the site can also be deemed successful thus far.
 The success of restoration at this site can largely be attributed to a design that integrated natural hydrologic processes; banks were lowered to allow for overbank flooding and channels created to slow flood waters and encourage sediment deposition (Muldavin et al. 2015).
 Kissock (2010) predicted that the LLRS would require maintenance in the future due to greater than critical sheer stress values, resulting in a tendency towards erosion.
 At this point in the study, erosion does not appear to be problematic.